 Gear Stress Analysis Over the Path of Contact

-The procedure for the calculation of the transmission error (fig. 6) also provides the normal force and the point of contact on the tooth during the meshing cycle.
-This permits an even-more precise analysis. fig. 8 shows the Hertzian pressure and the maximal tooth stress calculated with the actual normal force.
+The procedure for the calculation of the transmission error (Figure 8) also provides the normal force and the point of contact on the tooth during the meshing cycle.
+This permits an even-more precise analysis.
+Figure 7 shows the Hertzian pressure and the maximal tooth stress calculated with the actual normal force.

-As the standards (AGMA, ISO) are based on the calculation of just one situation—i.e. the application of the normal force in the point of single tooth contact—the more realistic calculation of the normal force with the corresponding stresses in every position is far more precise.
-However, the result may be quite different from the results of the procedure in the standards.
+As the standards (AGMA, ISO) are based on the calculation of just one situation — i.e. the application of the normal force in the point of single tooth contact — the more realistic calculation of the normal force with the corresponding stresses in every position is far more precise.
+However, the result may be quite different from the results of the procedure in the standards (Figure 9).

 Using advanced software for the simulation of the manufacturing process with one or more different tools and production methods, the effective tooth form is calculated.
 Based on this data, the calculation of the root resistance and transmission error under load is performed.
 An enlargement of the root resistance calculation is proposed, so either by AGMA or ISO standards can be applied to any tooth form; form-ground gears, for example.
 For the development of low-noise gear sets, the calculation of the transmission error under different loads is very important.
 The software permits the study of the effects of different profile modifications on the behavior of the gear set under load, and to find the best solution for the required torque range.

 - AGMA2001-C95, Fundamental Rating Factors and Calculation Methods for Involute Spur and Helical Gear Teeth, AGMA Standard, 1995.